macpli/etch-a-sketch/README.md

 # Rules:
 - Choose a color
-- Hoover over the board to pain
+- Hoover over the board to paint
-- Based on real life game,  Etch A Sketch
+- Based on real life game:  Etch A Sketch

 # State:
 Work in progress